fbpx

 Overview of factors to consider

-When the borrower passes away, the outcome of the mortgage largely depends on several factors:
+When the borrower passes away, the outcome of the mortgage depends on several factors:

 • The type of property ownership in place

-• The presence (or lack thereof) of a will
+• The existence (or lack) of a will

-• The relationship status (i.e., spouse, child, grandchild, etc.) of deceased and (potential) inheritors
+• The relationship status (i.e., spouse, child, grandchild, etc.) of deceased and inheritors

 Joint property ownership situations

-Property (or land) can be jointly owned in one of two main ways: tenants in common or joint tenancy.
+Property (or land) can be jointly owned in two main ways: tenants in common or joint tenancy.

 Joint tenancies

-However, It’s important to consider the implications of becoming solely responsible for the mortgage.
+But it’s important to consider the implications of sole responsibility for mortgage.

-They will guide you through the necessary steps to update the mortgage account, which may require a copy of the death certificate.
+They will guide you through the necessary steps to update the mortgage account.
+This may require a copy of the death certificate.

 While the property ownership changes, the mortgage terms generally remain the same.
 If you anticipate difficulty making payments, you should discuss potential options, such as: